19hours/sg-statutes/Acts/Companies Act.md

 [Act 36 of 2014 wef 01/07/2015]

-(12A) Where a resolution under section 175A is in force and the auditor or auditors of the company is or are to be appointed by a resolution by written means under section 184A by virtue of section 175A(10), references in subsections (11) and (12) to the date of an annual general meeting shall be read as references to the time —
+(12A) Where a company need not hold an annual general meeting for a financial year because of section 175A(1) and the auditor or auditors of the company is or are to be appointed by a resolution by written means under section 184A by virtue of section 175A(10), references in subsections (11) and (12) to the date of an annual general meeting shall be read as references to the time —

 (a) agreement to that resolution is sought in accordance with section 184C; or